ShivamAtHub/weatherapp_pazago/README.md

 - No authentication or API key is required
 - The API returns a non-streaming JSON response
 - This endpoint works correctly when tested via Postman

+## TESTING

+Basic automated tests are included to verify core UI behavior:
+- Chat input renders correctly
+- Send button is disabled for empty messages

+Tests are implemented using Vitest and React Testing Library.

 ## RUNNING THE PROJECT LOCALLY